boostercloud/workflows-framework/chapters/chapter00.md

 The end goal is to provide a [safe](./chapter99glossary.md#code-safety) structure to connect every step of these processes, so they can be built and maintained as a deterministic state machine.

-> Every part of the paper is written as a sub-page at the moment to facilitate review, later on, this will be merged in a single document.